Safeya-Yasien/lama-next-ecommerce/README.md

 ## Live Demo

-Explore the live demo of the application [here](https://lama-next-ecommerce.netlify.app/).
+Explore the live demo of the application <a href="https://lama-next-ecommerce.netlify.app/" target="_blank" rel="noopener noreferrer">here</a>.

 ## Features